He dines with Muhammad Ali, has a James Bond-pad, and oh yeah, runs a $400-million shipping empire.

 Washington is unashamedly rich, but even he balks at the million-dollar price tag of new machines and is leaning toward leasing one for now.

-The chairman and CEO of Washington Marine Group (now executive chairman of Seaspan Marine) has all the trappings of a wealthy playboy: luxurious pad in Vancouver’s West End, use of the family’s private fishing lodge on Stuart Island, windsurfing shack in Maui, and the disposable cash to flit around North America with enviable ease.
+The chairman and CEO of Washington Marine Group (now executive chairman of Seaspan Marine Transportation) has all the trappings of a wealthy playboy: luxurious pad in Vancouver’s West End, use of the family’s private fishing lodge on Stuart Island, windsurfing shack in Maui, and the disposable cash to flit around North America with enviable ease.

 He’s the eldest son in the Washington family empire, controlled by Dennis Washington, the Montana-based construction, real estate and transportation magnate who started the business in 1964.
 The Washington Companies now employ 40,000 people in 38 countries, placing him 236 on Forbes Magazine’s 2003 list of the world’s richest people, with an estimated fortune of US$1.7 billion.
 Kyle’s kingdom, or Washington Marine Group, is part of that pie.

-The Washington empire has already pumped at least half-a-billion dollars into B.C. in the last nine years, has set up an international container shipping company, and is still looking to expand.
-It may bid for Vancouver Wharves, the North Shore bulk terminal put up for sale by BCR Group last year (Now operated by Kinder Morgan Canada Limited).
+The Washington empire has already pumped at least half-a-billion dollars into B.C. in the last nine years, set up an international container shipping company, and is still looking to expand.
+It may bid for Vancouver Wharves, the North Shore bulk terminal put up for sale by BCR Group last year (Now owned and operated by Pembina Pipeline Corporation).

 If it does acquire the Wharves, don’t look for too many announcements to be made.
-When its subsidiary Seaspan Container Lines signed the order last year for five of the world’s biggest container ships, each capable of carrying more than 8,000 20-foot containers, barely a word was uttered.
+When its subsidiary Seaspan Container Lines signed the order in 2003 for five of the world’s biggest container ships, barely a word was uttered.
 Why the low profile?
 To Washington, the answer is simple; it’s not a public entity, it doesn’t need the hype.
 But that doesn’t mean Washington doesn’t have a very demanding stakeholder.

 Washington’s a charismatic guy.
 He’ll talk openly about making a disastrous deal in a non existent gold mine, and he’s quick to call the Americans “a bunch of babies” when discussing the softwood lumber dispute, but ask him about the love life of a rich, handsome bachelor with a ritzy West End penthouse, and all you’ll get is a wink.